upstash/qstash-js/examples/workflow/solidjs/README.md

-# Qstash Workflow Solid.js Example
+# QStash Workflow Solid.js Example

-This project has some routes showcasing how Qstash Workflow can be used in a Solid.js project.
+This project has some routes showcasing how QStash Workflow can be used in a Solid.js project.

 Under the `src/routes` directory, you will find 7 files. `index.tsx` is the landing page.
 Rest except the `-call-qstash` are the routes corresponding to a workflow API.